 - Examples of previous visiting external speakers: Wings of Hope, The Alzheimer's Society, Making the Leap, The Teenage Cancer Trust, Make-a-Wish Foundation, Malcolm Sweeting -Senior Partner, Clifford Chance Law, Wes Streeting MP, Barclays Life Skills, Imperial College, Speakers for Schools, The Breck Foundation, Mental Resilience with Andrea Corbett, Metropolitan Police - Give Back' Every SF student will be required to give up an hour each week to give back to the school and / or wider community.
-This could be mentoring lower-school students, supporting a form class or subject lesson, participating in fundraising projects, devising community projects etc. School-based raising projects, devising community projects etc. School-based opportunities will be shared with students, who will also be supported to source and initiate their own opportunities
+This could be mentoring lower-school students, supporting a form class or subject lesson, participating in fundraising projects, devising community projects etc. School-based opportunities will be shared with students, who will also be supported to source and initiate their own opportunities